This primary color indoor hunt screams, play with me!

 Who wants to press start on my phone timer to see if we can beat our time?

+This color activity extended on its own!
 My four-year-old enjoyed this activity SO much that he wanted 3 more colors added.
-To extend this color sorting game, we added three additional colors!
-My preschooler went around to collect, sort, and PUT AWAY the objects! (gasp!)
+To extend this color-sorting game, we added three additional colors!
+My preschooler went around collecting, sorting, and PUT AWAY the objects! (gasp!)
 A serious winning situation!